Model Reduction for Switched Linear Systems via Generalized Lyapunov Equations: About numerics for large-scale GLEs

 \begin{assumption} The matrix $\fA\in\R^{\stateDim\times\stateDim}$ in~\eqref{eqn:generic:GLE} is Hurwitz and $\|\lyapOper^{-1}\gleOper\|_2<1$. \end{assumption}

 \begin{remark} On first glance, the assumption $\|\calL^{-1}\gleOper\|_2<1$ sounds rather restrictive.
 Nevertheless, in the context of \MOR, we can always proceed by defining the rescaled matrix

 for some $\delta>0$ and observing that rescaling $\gleOper$ does not affect the space spanned by the columns of the solution matrix $\fX$; see \cite{ConI05,BenD11}.
-Since the columns space stays the same, the reachability and observability sets of the \SLS are also correctly captured by the columns space of the solution of the rescaled system; see relation \eqref{eqn:reach:observ:gramians}. \end{remark}
+Since the columns'space stays the same, the reachability and observability sets of the \SLS are also correctly captured by the column space of the solution of the rescaled system; see relation \eqref{eqn:reach:observ:gramians}.
+We postpone the discussion of the estimation of $\|\calL^{-1}\gleOper\|_2$ in \Cref{subsub:gamma:sc}. \end{remark}